Back to Blog

 Best for: People already using Canva who want basic video editing in the same ecosystem.

-Price: Free tier available, $13/mo (Pro, includes all Canva features)
+Price: Free tier / $13/mo (Pro)

-Platforms: Browser-based, iOS, Android
+Platforms: Browser, iOS, Android

 7. DaVinci Resolve

-Price: Free (Studio version: $295 one-time)
+Price: Free (Studio: $295 one-time)

 Platforms: Mac, Windows, Linux